 Experiential Options – At Mount Regis we also offer non-traditional therapeutic opportunities in which you can participate.
 These include:

 - Spiritual therapy

 - Art programming

 One of the most important parts of your treatment plan is the decision related to what additional services and resources you need after discharge to continue your progress on the road to recovery.
-At Mount Regis we are firmly committed to providing continuity of care and have designed two outpatient programs for individuals who no longer need the level of care provided by an inpatient program.
+At our rehab center we are firmly committed to providing continuity of care and have designed two outpatient programs for individuals who no longer need the level of care provided by an inpatient program.

 Our Day Treatment Program or (PHP) provides the same intensity of services as our inpatient program however, you sleep at home.
 For individuals who may not feel comfortable going home yet, several apartments are available for their use while in the program.

 Our Intensive Outpatient Program (IOP) is intended for those individuals who are ready to resume their responsibilities at home and work or school.
 Services are provided three nights a week typically for five weeks although this time frame can be adjusted if deemed appropriate.